 They’re in the bath every night, so you’d think that bath toys would be clean as a whistle.
 Hmm… not so much.

-To avoid soap scum, grime and – yuck – mould building-up, here are nine practical ways to keep bath toys clean without reaching for the bleach. (image via Forever Organised)
+To avoid soap scum, grime and – yuck – mould building-up, here are nine practical ways for cleaning bath toys without reaching for the bleach. (image via Forever Organised)

 1. V is for victory!
 (And vinegar)